South Buller Pass provides access to Ribbon Lake from the west in Kananaskis Country, Alberta.

 At the Buller Mountain Day Use Area there are two parking areas.
 The first, small parking area is for hiking the Buller Pass Trail and the second much larger parking area is for fishing or picnicking at very beautiful Buller Pond.

-I gear up and walk the short distance, back across the Smith-Dorrien Trail, to the clearly marked trailhead just a few metres past roadside.
-My initial goal is the 7.5 KM (4.7 mile), one-way hike with 670 m (2,200 ft) of net elevation to the 2,484 m (8,150 ft) South Buller Pass.
+Gearing up and and walking the short distance back across the Smith-Dorrien Trail, finds the clearly marked trail-head just a few meters past roadside.
+The initial goal is the 7.5 KM (4¾ mile), one-way hike with 670 m (2,200 ft) of net elevation to the 2,484 m (8,150 ft) South Buller Pass.

 A short while later, this luscious trail crosses another wooden foot-bridge into the cool refreshing shade of dense forest.
 Elevation initially increases gently and gradually.